rymarinelli/PRS/azure-permissions-exclaim/README.md

 1. From the repo root run a quick static server so browsers can load the shared CSS: `python -m http.server 8000`.
 2. Visit <http://localhost:8000/azure-permissions-exclaim/tools/render-demo.html>.
-3. The page recreates an Azure blade shell, complete with a policy table, and injects the same shadow-DOM overlay the extension uses.
-The exclamation button sits directly inside a flagged table row just like it would on a real IAM blade—you can click it to collapse/expand the panel.
+3. The page recreates an Azure IAM blade and injects the same shadow-DOM overlay the extension uses.
+The exclamation button animates inside whichever row you select, calling the live backend when available and falling back to demo payloads otherwise.

-This render relies purely on local assets—it does **not** require an Azure subscription, portal login, or the Flask backend.
+This render relies purely on local assets—it does **not** require an Azure subscription, portal login, or the Flask backend (though it will consume the backend if it is running).

 ## Validation steps
 Follow this flow to confirm the end-to-end experience without real Azure access:

 1. In a normal Chrome/Edge tab, open `tools/portal-sim.html` from this repo (via `file://` or a simple `python -m http.server`).
-2. Click **Storage account with issue** to set the hash to a resource that the backend has historical incident data for.
+2. Click **Storage account · contoso-retail-prod** to set the hash to a resource that the backend has historical incident data for.
 3. Switch to an actual `https://portal.azure.com` tab (signed in to any account) and paste the copied hash after the base URL.
 The page will reload to the simulated blade.
 4. Wait for the backend POST in the browser’s devtools network panel: you should see a `POST http://localhost:5001/recommend` returning `hasIssue: true` with `modelScore` and `topFactors` fields.
 5. Verify that the pulsing exclamation badge appears in the lower-right corner of the portal UI.
 Clicking it should open the panel populated with the AI recommendation (including alert context injected into the summary).
 Use the **Copy az CLI fix** button to confirm clipboard feedback, and **Open details** to ensure a new tab opens with `rid` and `issue` query params.